-Reposting is frustrating for applicants because they do not know what caused it.
-Usually, the hiring manager is dissatisfied with the quality of the applicant pool, but this is not always the case.
+When jobs get reposted, it can be frustrating for applicants because they do not know what caused the process to be restarted.
+Although generally, it can mean that the hiring manager is dissatisfied with the quality of the applicant pool, this is not always the case.

 For instance, a hiring manager may not have the time to schedule interviews right away.
 Rather than extending the closing date on the posting, an organization’s human resources department might require hiring managers to repost and consider job applications from both postings.

-When It's Explicitly Stated That Previous Applicants Will Be Considered
+When Previous Applicants Will Be Considered

 When the Reposted Job Differs From the Original

-The hiring manager may not have seen you within the framework of the new job description.
-The hiring manager may have wanted to start fresh with a new applicant pool since the job description is significantly different.
+The hiring manager may not have seen you within the framework of the new job description and may have wanted to start fresh with a new applicant pool since the job description is significantly different.